runnerty/executor-http/README.md

 ```
 start                           - page from which the query is initiated, by default 1
 limit                           - maximum elements per page
-pages                           - total of page to consular
+pages                           - total pages to consult
 total                           - total items for automatic page calculation
 total_from_header               - header from which to get the total of items for automatic page calculation
 total_from_response             - params path of the response data from which to get the total of items for automatic page calculation